demelere/Ocean-sensor-data-pipeline/README.md

 #### 11/15/22

 Next steps:
-- Deployment strategy for remote edge devices in the sea, and TinyML architectures for low power, long-lived deployments
+- Deployment strategy for remote edge devices in the sea, since over the air deployments are not feasible
+- Consider adapting TinyML model for acoustic wake words
+- Look into TinyML architectures that optimize for low power, long-lived deployments

 Data ingestion:
 - I would explore using a time series database like TimeScaleDB or InfluxDB, which is very well-suited for IoT/sensor data patterns.
 TimeScaleDB is built on top of PostgreSQL and benefits from its fault-tolerance and widely-used query language (which would help a data science team a lot).
 I like the compiled environment of Golang for insert performance in InfluxDB, but have read that higher cardinality dimensions can cause a large drop-off.
 - To deploy either of these, I would look into deploying it on a Docker image on AWS EC2, or on ECS (managed containers), or EKS (managed K8s).
 AWS also has a managed time-series DB called Timestream, but as a NoSQL DB, its SQL queries are likely more limited than the native sorts of queries you can perform on TimeScaleDB/Postgres (complex joins, window functions, etc.).

 Integrating a neural network forecast duration of big wave sessions:
-- Forecast
 - I'd expose a new endpoint called `/forecast` that takes a POST http method in `api.py`.
 I would include the trained and pickled model in the waimea directory and load it in the new `/forecast` endpoint in order to pass the POST request body data containing the input features to the model and return the prediction for wave duration.
 Then I would add the new PyTorch/TensorFlow dependencies to `requires.txt`.
 This way, a POST request to the `/forecast` endpoint could be made from anywhere (e.g. triggered by alerts) with the feature inputs.

 #### 11/9/22